mlowell94/engage-estimator/README.md

 # What is this?

 A companion tool for Fire Emblem: Engage that allows you to simulate character's stats once they've reached level cap built using React.
+This updated version features a new layout and DLC characters/classes.

 ## What is Fire Emblem?